sivasini/Binary-Tree-Website/README.md

 Various functionalities of binary tree are animated using Vpython package and a detailed website to learn about the data structure - Binary tree is implemented using Flask.
+Web scrapping using beautiful soup and image scrapping using urllib is implemented.